-Several performance measurements have been made for 2.4 and 5 GHz Wi-Fi open [8-9] and WEP links [10], as well as very high speed FSO [11].
-It is important to find the effects of WPA encryption on link performance.
-Therefore, in the present work new Wi-Fi (IEEE 802.11 b,g) results arise, using personal mode WPA, through OSI levels 4 and 7.
-Performance is evaluated in laboratory measurements of WPA point-to-point links using new available equipments.
-Comparisons are made to corresponding results obtained for open links.
+Several performance measurements have been made for 2.4 and 5 GHz Wi-Fi open [8-9], WEP [10] and WPA [11] links, as well as very high speed FSO [12].
+It is important to find the effects of network topology and WPA encryption on link performance.
+Therefore, in the present work new Wi-Fi (IEEE 802.11 b,g) results arise, using personal mode WPA, namely at OSI levels 4 and 7.
+Performance is evaluated in laboratory measurements of WPA point-to-multipoint links using new available equipments.
+Comparisons are made to corresponding results obtained for point-to-point links.